empowerID/empowernow_docs/docs/services/crud-service/reference/mcp_settings_reference.md

 ---
-title: MCP Settings Reference (CRUD Service)
+title: MCP Settings Reference (Orchestration Service)
 ---

-Use this as the single source of truth for MCP settings in CRUD Service.
+Use this as the single source of truth for MCP settings in Orchestration Service.
 Link here from how‑tos and marketing pages instead of repeating variables.

 ## Contents
 - [MCP endpoints](#mcp-endpoints)